To understand why Coach Roz created an organization to help disadvantaged kids, you just need to meet him.

 Digging deeper with his team revealed that the majority of his players faced daily struggles to survive and were surrounded by crime, gangs, violence, drugs and alcohol.
 Believing that coaches hold a key to building skills beyond the field, Roeszler founded The Playmakers – a non-profit organization designed to build leadership and character through sports and academics.

 Founded in 2009, The Playmakers began as a summer football camp integrating football skills and character lessons.
-Now, after 8 years, Playmakers has evolved to provide after school and summer reading programs for at-risk youth, and an annual Summer Football Academy for regional high schools.
-To date, Playmakers has touched the lives of more than 2,000 students and athletes.
-The vision for the future is to expand to more elementary schools and spread The Playmakers curriculum on a national scale.
-Every city and every school district has a need to reduce bullying and class behavior incidents.
+Playmakers then evolved to provide after school and summer reading programs for at-risk youth, and an annual Summer Football Academy for regional high schools.
+Playmakers touched the lives of more than 2,000 students and athletes.
+Now, our vision for the future is to expand and affect even more kids on a national level.
+By partnering with community leaders and agencies, we can spread The Playmakers curriculum on a national scale.
+We can reduce bullying and give youth tools to overcome their challenges.

 You can read Playmaker Stories that are showing us evidence that building character, self-confidence and leadership gives young students tools to diffuse difficult situations, think of others, and to know when to ask for help.

-The Playmakers hosts 3 after-school programs in the Sacramento Region, and 3 Summer Football Camps.
+The Playmakers previously hosted after-school programs in the Sacramento Region.
+We have adapted to the needs of the community, and we now host 3 Summer Football Camps across the United States.
 Our goal is to keep every program and camp at ZERO cost to the participant and their families.
-We are incredibly grateful to the sponsors whose donations allow us to keep helping these kids learn the self-empowerment skills that will help them strengthen their family relationships.
+We are incredibly grateful to the sponsors, donors and volunteers who allow us to keep helping these kids strengthen their family and community relationships.

 Contact Coach Roz below if you would like to learn more about how you can become involved through volunteering or sponsorship.